Colorado

 To get the most out of this program, participants should:

-Have prior outdoor climbing experience (even if limited)
+Have prior experience climbing outdoors (even if limited)

 Be able to confidently top-rope belay